 10. Tybee Island

-For those who want the best of both worlds — a quiet beach vacation with access to shops, entertainment venues, and more, Tybee Island is for you.
-Only 18 miles from the city of Savannah, this well-known beach town has tons of charm.
+For those who want a quiet beach vacation with access to shops, entertainment venues, dining, and more, Tybee Island is for you.
+Only 18 miles away from the historic city of Savannah, this well-known beach town has tons of charm.
 You can rest and recharge on this relaxing island.
 Eat your fill of fresh, local seafood and work off the calories with biking, paddleboarding, kayaking, and more.
-The option of Savannah at night for dining at one of its world-class restaurants or for its vibrant entertainment options is only 20 minutes away.
-This barrier island is complete with a still functioning lighthouse, an active pier, and remnants from a 19th-century fort.

 Located next to the Tybee Island Marine Science Center, the Hotel Tybee offers beautiful ocean views, and the Tybee Pier and Pavilion is just a short walk from the hotel.